polisai/polis-oss/docs/onboarding/design/quick-reference-original.md

-# Polis Quickstart — One-Page Reference
+# (Archived) Polis Quickstart — One-Page Reference

+> Archived onboarding draft migrated from `user-onbording/QUICK-REFERENCE.md`.
+Some referenced assets are not present in the OSS core.

 ## 🎯 Choose Your Path